 This cauliflower rice pilaf recipe also calls for chicken broth concentrate, I have linked the brand I use below, but you could also substitute with powdered bullion if you don’t have any.
 If you do substitute a different brand, then be sure to salt the dish carefully as chicken bullion can have LOTS of salt!

-I opted to use onion powder for my kids sanity, but if I was only making this for onion loving adults, I would probably omit the onion powder and saute about 1/4 cup of diced yellow onion in it’s place.
+I opted to use onion powder for my kid's sanity, but if I was only making this for onion-loving adults, I would probably omit the onion powder and saute about ¼ cup of diced yellow onion in its place.

 Feel free to play around with the seasoning and make it your own!
 If you try different combinations let me know how it goes in the comments!